rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  which just means its SHA-256 hash is smaller than the target computed from the session difficulty.
+In other words,
-Every share will have its own difficulty which is greater than the session difficulty.
+ every share will have its own difficulty which is greater than the session difficulty.
 And if the share difficulty is greater than the network difficulty then that share